microsoftgraph/aspnetcore-webhooks-sample/README.md

 1. Open the **GraphWebhooks-Core.sln** sample file in Visual Studio 2015.

-1. In Solution Explorer, open the **Web.config** file in the root directory of the project.
+1. In Solution Explorer, open the **appsettings.json** file in the root directory of the project.
    a.
 For the **AppId** key, replace *ENTER_YOUR_APP_ID* with the application ID of your registered Azure application.
    b.
 For the **AppSecret** key, replace *ENTER_YOUR_SECRET* with the key of your registered Azure application.
 Note that in production apps you should always use certificates as your application secrets, but for this sample we will use a simple shared secret password.
    c.
 For the **NotificationUrl** key, replace *ENTER_YOUR_URL* with the HTTPS URL.
 Keep the */notification/listen* portion.